ptomato/talks/jsnation2024/README.md

 In our case we use the add method, and pass it a property bag that automatically gets converted to a Duration, representing one month, like in this line of code.

 Now this 'date' variable, where does it come from?
-We know we need to use one of the Now methods, and we have two choices: plainDate(), which takes a calendar, and plainDateISO() which does not.
+We know we need to use one of the Now methods.
+Specifically, Now.plainDateISO().
 -->

 ---